Commercial Gym Flooring Buyers Guide

 Rubber flooring is easy to install, but not a solo-project.
 There’s no reason to be a hero here – grab a buddy to help you out.

 First things first—assess your subfloor.
-Zogics Flooring should be installed over concrete or wood, and you need to make sure any old adhesives, roughness, defects, or irregularities are taken care of.
+Rubber Flooring should be installed over concrete or wood (do not install over particleboard, chipboard, Masonite and lauan), and you need to make sure any old adhesives, roughness, defects, or irregularities are taken care of.
 Think of it like painting.
 Before you start, you have to prep.
-(And don’t worry, our installation guides cover all the details.)

 Installing Rolled Rubber Flooring

 You’re going to want to give yourself plenty of time to get this installed.
-Remove the rolls from the shrink-wrap and unroll them onto the floor.
+Unroll all rolls and allow to relax overnight.
+A bare minimum of two hours is required for the rolls to rest.
 Lay the rolls down in a way that will use your cuts efficiently (it’s best to have this planned way before it’s go-time).
 Cut all rolls at the required length (if needed), including enough to run up the wall.
-This is when that time is going to come in handy, as you need to allow the cuts to relax in position for a minimum of two hours.
-If you have 24 hours, even better.

 Place the edge of the first roll along your chalk line, and unroll.
 Continue rolling out the rest of the room and allow the rubber flooring rolls to acclimate to the room.